 But aside from managerial inability, one of the most commonly cited “causes of death” for a young startup company is financial troubles, from not securing sufficient startup funding to an incapacity to maintain a healthy cash flow.

 So what is the fix, then, for the financial woes of startup company owners?
 With bank loans increasingly difficult to secure, to where can an entrepreneur turn for startup funding?
-Check out these 6 options and decide which method works best for your business model.
+Check out these 6 alternative funding options for startups and decide which method works best for your business model.

 The SBA’s 7(a) loan program is specifically in place for startup company owners, and it is a good go-to for any entrepreneur.
 The 7(a) loan program is theoretically good for up to $50,000 of startup capital.
 A word of caution, though—most of the approved loans only amount to $13,000, on average.
 All funding helps when launching a new small business, of course, but $13,000 isn’t enough to launch a startup business on its own.
 Startup company owners that do manage to secure SBA microloans will have to use the funding as a supplement to a larger source of capital, all the while accruing debt.
 Moreover, it is pretty difficult to get a microloan from the Small Business Administration, to begin with—the competition for funding is fierce.